the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

 Let's go over these lines of code in detail.

 - *task_user* will set a *ForeignKey* in our Task table which will be the field that "links" the Task and User tables together.
 We are using the default User model from Django.
 There more detailed explanation of what *ForeignKey* does in the Django documentation.
-- The option *on_delete* will mean that if the task_user is deleted, the task is also deleted.
-- By default, the value is 1 which would be the first user in the system.
-It's there to make sure the key isn't null or blank.
+The jist of *ForeignKey* is that it sets up many-to-one relationships between (many) Tasks and (one) User.
+- The parameters for *ForeignKey* can be looked up in Django's documentation.
 - *task_assigned_by* and *task_assigned_to* are strings with a length of 30.
+We have seen this before.
-- *task_assigned_to* has blank=True which means the field on the Model form can be blank
+- *task_assigned_to* has blank=True which means the field on the Model form can be blank.
+(Probably not advisable for this field as we don't want to not assign the task to anyone)
 - *task_assigned_by* has editable=False which means the field on the Model form is not editable and invisible.
 There's no need to put this in *forms.py*.

+The next thing to modify is to enable users to enter this data in the form.
+To do that we need to modify *forms.py*.

 ## Modify Forms